 Do not truncate sequence labels at first space or tab, use the full header in output files.
+Turned off by default for all commands except the sintax command.

 --quiet Suppress all messages to stdout and stderr except for warnings and fatal error messages.